 by Jenny | The Greek Foodie

-Herb-roasted chicken thighs are perfect for an evening with family and friends.
-Serve with pita, tzatziki, chopped tomatoes, olives, basil, and feta cheese, for a delicious weeknight dinner.
+Broiled chicken thighs are perfect for an evening with family and friends.

 5 from 6 votes